-- Mole Valley Life: Independent run by Mole Valley District Council offer a range of alarms and devices which can help and are available to residents in Mole Valley including a wrist watch style falls sensor which can be used when you can't use a pendant alarm.
+- Mole Valley Life: Independently run by Mole Valley District Council, they offer a range of alarms and devices which can help and are available to residents in Mole Valley including a wrist watch style falls sensor which can be used when you can't use a pendant alarm.

 - Personal alarms can also be linked to monitors within the home and intercoms to mobile apps which can trigger an alarm.
 Indoor (and outdoor) security cameras can also be linked to smartphones and devices to monitor activity within and around the home.